smoeding/puppet-openssl/README.md

 r-------- 1 root root 1679 Jan  3  2017 /etc/ssl/private/imap.key
 r--r--r-- 1 root root 1570 Mar  1 20:07 /etc/ssl/certs/imap.crt
 ```

+The default destination directories are distribution specific and can be configured using the class parameters `default_key_dir` and `default_cert_dir`.

 ### Install a certificate and key for a specific application